smonff/smonff.github.com/source/_posts/2014-02-26-how-i-transformed-this-dirty-script-to-a-full-module-distribution.markdown

 * What makes a "good module?

 Next post will be answer the question *what makes a **good module***.

+# References

+* *Uploading Your First Module to CPAN, brian d foy, The Perl Review, YAPC::EU 2011, Riga* is a valuable document, quick to read and full of wonderful tools

 # What makes a good module ( Part 2 notes )
 ## The moment of depresssion